siddhesh2263/k3-cluster-setup/readme.md

 ### Better deployment practices:
 We’ll improve how we roll out updates to applications in the cluster, so they can start faster, scale properly, and stay healthy even under load.

-### Automation and documentation:
-Finally, we’ll document everything we’ve learned and automate common tasks, so maintaining the cluster becomes easier and less error-prone in the long run.

 <br>

-## Part 8 - Troubleshooting notes
+## Part 10 - Troubleshooting notes

 ### Issue 1 - kubectl configuration confusion: